 I left WAMY with virtually no notice.
 I didn’t want WTUP to change their minds.
 In a scramble to find someone, they replaced me with Mel Webster.

 WTUP was the #1 station in a market of two.
-Elvis had sung on our competing station WELO at a very early age, and he was a no-show the first time he was scheduled.
+Elvis had sung on our competing station, WELO, at a very early age, and he was a no-show the first time he was scheduled.
 By now, WELO was playing a format of easy listening music; now we were the Elvis station.
+The two were once sister stations whose call letters spelled (w)tup(w)elo.

-WTUP operated with state-of-the-art equipment and four turntables.
-There was a full-time engineer.
-I had no problem adapting to the new set-up, and I was surprised (being the new guy) that the Program Director gave me the 7 p.m. to Midnight shift, instead of the graveyard shift of Midnight to 6 a.m.
+WTUP operated with state-of-the-art equipment and a full-time engineer.
+I had no problem adapting to the new set-up, and I was surprised (being the new guy) that the Program Director gave me the 7 p.m. to Midnight slot, instead of the graveyard shift of Midnight to 6 a.m.

 Trying to shed some of my southern accent and pronunciation of words, Charlie Brewer, the program director, said I might have gone a bit too far when I began pronouncing “again” /e’ geyn/ instead of /əˈɡen/.
 (Translation: I said a-gain for again).
 Then a few weeks later, he admitted, “Don, I do believe I head the doggone President of the United States [Johnson] pronounce again, the same as you,” and laughed.

 The manager told me I was doing a good job, and he raised my salary slightly above minimum wage after a few months on air.
 He had two rules for me: “Sound happy and don’t cut any audition tapes.”
-We enjoyed such a good reputation in the South that a decent air check from WTUP was likely to get you a job in a larger market, and the manager didn’t want the turnover.
+We enjoyed such a good reputation in the South that a decent air check from WTUP was likely good for a job in a larger market, and the manager didn’t want the turnover.

 Girls calling my show in Tupelo were much different from those in Amory in several ways.
 First, there were so many, and they were calling at night.
 Pre-teens all the way to late teens and beyond were calling me complaining about their boyfriends, lack of boyfriends, and everything about love and sex.
-A few actually talked about the music: many were just plain horny.
+Many were just plain horny and wanted to talk.
+Was it called phone sex in 1964?
+Of course, as a good Christian boy, It would have been inappropriate for me to engage in such behavior.
+Do I hear an amen?

 Back in Amory, Linda and Carolyn eventually realized I was two-timing and learned of my female fans in Tupelo.
 They handed me my heart, dropped out of my fan club.
 That hurt for at least a month, and when you’re 16, 30-days is a long time.
 Linda and I believed that we would be together for a long time.